Wyndham, New Zealand

 The name "Wyndham" was first used in the district when John Anderson named his runs 161 and 162 Upper Windham Station and Lower Windham Station in 1857.
 The name was soon mis-spelt to its more common form and the Mokoreta river also became known as the Wyndham river.
 The town was then named in 1869 for the adjacent river, so indirectly named for General Sir Charles Ash Windham who fought in the Crimean War.
 The streets are in turn named for events, places, battles and personalities from that war.
 The town was initially surveyed in 1869 and gazetted a town district in 1882.

 Wyndham is situated on the east banks of the Mataura River, between the Mimihau Stream to the north and the Wyndham (Mokoreta) River to the south.
-Protected now by a floodbank, Wyndham is a service centre for the surrounding districts with a shopping centre, library, museum and hotel.
+Protected now by a stopbank, Wyndham is a service centre for the surrounding districts with a shopping centre, library, museum (now shut down because of earthquake issues) and a hotel.
 For eighty years, it was served by the Wyndham Branch railway which provided a connection with the Main South Line, and for forty years, an extension past Wyndham was operated to Glenham.

 A recreational area has a golf course, race course, rugby ground, softball diamond, bowling green, tennis/netball courts and camping ground.
 Brown trout fishing is within walking distance as well.

-The town used to host the Wyndham street races as part of the Burt Monro Challenge, Wyndham one day street racing event of the week-long calendar.
+The town used to host the Wyndham street races as part of the Burt Munro Challenge, Wyndham one day street racing event of the week-long calendar.
 The biggest current gathering of motorcycle enthusiasts in the Southern Hemisphere.

 Wyndham originally had a dairy factory established in 1885 and a flax milling factory named The Field-Gibson Flax Milling Company established in 1903, but these have both long since closed.